Pliskova moves on in Eastbourne after sister act

 "I think I tried five today and made two so we'll see," she said.
 "It's about using more slice."

-Top seed Barty, who on Monday was unveiled as the new world number one, withdrew with an arm injury although she is confident she will recover in time for the start of Wimbledon on July 1.
+Top seed Barty, who on Monday was unveiled as the new world number one, withdrew with a right arm injury although she is confident she will recover for the start of Wimbledon on July 1.

 (Reporting by Martyn Herman, editing by Pritha Sarkar)